PSFC-HEDP/x-ray-transmission/README.md

 # (Alternative non-MATLAB Version) `x-ray-transmission.ipynb`
-Author: Niels Vanderloo with inspiration from a MATLAB script by Jacob Pearcy

 This notebook is used to plot and fit transmission data taken from the [Proto XRD system](https://leia.psfc.mit.edu/wiki/index.php/PROTO-XRD
 ).